 - 2020-2024: +47.1%

-Home prices in the local area have increased by 5.3% during the last year and have surged to about 68% above their 2020 levels.
+Home prices in the local area have increased by 5.3% over the past year and are now about 68% above their 2020 levels.

 Is Real Estate the Right Investment for You?

-The San Diego real estate market offers excellent long-term investment opportunities to investors.
+The San Diego real estate market offers excellent long-term investment opportunities.
 Examine your circumstances before starting your real estate investment journey.

 - The purchase of a home represents a long-term financial decision.
 The investment does not suit people who intend to relocate within a short period.
 In fact, if you plan on moving away in 2 to 3 years, I would recommend renting instead.